lvh/lvh.github.io/posts/secret-stores.md

 make trade-offs or have interesting design choices that are difficult to compare objectively.
 I try not to pick favorites between programming languages.
-Deployment concerns are real, and things like having a single binary are nice, hence projects implement in languages like Go or Rust have an advantage.
+Deployment concerns are real, and things like having a single binary are nice, hence projects implemented in languages like Go or Rust have an advantage.

 Generally speaking, open source is better than closed source.
 I assume that major cloud platform providers, like Google's GCP and Amazon's AWS, are already